fentas/o-auth/README.md

 # o-auth
 Polymer custom element for single site oauth.
+[What is this polymer?](http://www.polymer-project.org/)

 ## Inspired by
 http://blog.vjeux.com/2012/javascript/github-oauth-login-browser-side.html